Weddings and civil partnerships

 Cost

 The amount may vary depending on the time needed and the distances to be traveled.
-I'm happy to discuss my fee at our first meeting.
+Currently Humanists UK reccomend a minimum of £450.00 but please feel free to contact me for a quotation.

 You will also receive a Certificate together with a copy of the ceremony at the end of the occasion.